Harrysdad2/Harrysdad2.github.io/about.md

 ### More Information

 I have a few smaller items for sale on [Etsy](https://www.etsy.com/uk/shop/AndysGardenGlass){:target="_blank"}.
 Commissions, large or small, are always welcome and I would be very happy to discuss your requirements.
-See my [Commissions](https://andy.merckel.uk/commissions/){:target="_blank"} for more details.
+See my [Commissions](https://andy.merckel.uk/commissions/){:target="_blank"} page for more details.

 ### Contact me